vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

   Windows 10 version 1803 and later support switching to dark mode.
 On earlier devices, light theme is automatically used.
-- Light theme: Shows the user interface in a light theme, with light backgrounds and dark or black controls.
+- Light theme: Shows the user interface in a light theme, with light backgrounds and dark or black text and controls.
 - Dark theme: Shows the user interface in a dark theme.
 This is easier to read when it's dark outside.
 It also saves battery with OLED screens.

 The default setting is "Same as device".
-When the device switches themes automatically (e.g. dark theme in the evening), then the app also switches theme automatically.
+When the device switches themes automatically (e.g. dark theme in the evening), then the app also switches the theme automatically.

 #### Alptherm